charlielobster/CUDA_NekRS/README.md

     cd $NEKRS_HOME/examples/turbPipePeriodic

 The nekRS example .par files are not set up to save any output.
-Add these lines, starting at line xx to the turbPipePeriodic.par file:
+Add these lines, starting at line 8 to the turbPipe.par file:

-    writeCondition = tt
+    writeControl = steps
-    writeInterval = xx
+    writeInterval = 20

 Then,